bmhatfield/chef-ulimit/README.md

 [![Build Status](https://travis-ci.org/bmhatfield/chef-ulimit.svg?branch=master)](https://travis-ci.org/bmhatfield/chef-ulimit) [![Cookbook Version](https://img.shields.io/cookbook/v/ulimit.svg)](https://supermarket.chef.io/cookbooks/ulimit)

+This cookbook provides resources for managing ulimits configuration on nodes.

-This is a short-and-simple cookbook to provide a `user_ulimit` resource for overriding various ulimit settings.
+- `user_ulimit` resource for overriding various ulimit settings.
 It places configured templates into `/etc/security/limits.d/`, named for the user the ulimit applies to.
+- `ulimit_domain` which allows for configuring complex sets of rules beyond those supported by the user_ulimit resource.

-It also provides a helper recipe (`default.rb`) for allowing ulimit overrides with the 'su' command on Ubuntu, which is disabled by default for some reason.
+The cookbook also includes a recipe (`default.rb`) which allows ulimit overrides with the 'su' command on Ubuntu, which is disabled by default for some reason.

-Finally, it also supplies a more advanced `ulimit_domain` resource, allowing you to configure a complex set of rules beyond those supported by the definition.

 # Requirements